Cambridge-Hands-On-Science/Experiments/Experiments/Other/How to Float.md

 **Keeping demonstrators happy.**

-Last initially checked on 2024-12-16 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-12-16 by Peter Methley (pm631@cam.ac.uk)
+Last initially checked on 2025-11-23 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2025-1X-XX by XXXXX (XXXXX@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->